YouSame2/dotfiles-manager/README.md

 # 🛫 Overview: What the Skibidi is it?
 Simple cross-platform (Mac and Windows) dotfiles manager CLI built on top of dotbot.
-Lets you have a consistent dev environment by bootstrapping and automatically adding dotfile symlinks to your computers from within the terminal, think GNU Stow (kinda?) but works on windows too!
+Lets you have a consistent dev environment by syncing and automatically adding dotfile symlinks to your computers from within the terminal, think GNU Stow (kinda?) but works on windows too!

 Soooo... use cases kinda like this: